splatthy/CoinStream/USER_GUIDE.md

    - Open your web browser
    - Navigate to `http://localhost:8501`

-3. **Configure Your Exchange**
+3. **Import Your Data**
-   - Go to the Config page
+   - Go to the Import Data page
-   - Add your exchange API credentials
+   - Upload your order/transaction history CSV (fills)
-   - Test the connection

-4. **Import Your Data**
-   - Click the refresh button to sync your trade data
-   - Wait for the import to complete
+   - Preview reconstructed positions and import closed trades

 5. **Start Analyzing**
    - View your trades in the Trade History page